-It may be intimidating to start reading in German, as you'll inevitably encounter words you don't know.
-Imagine, for example, you start reading a book and come across the word Schneeeule.
+It may be intimidating to start reading in German, as you'll inevitably encounter unknown words.
+Imagine reading a book and coming across the word Schneeeule.

-In German, it’s helpful to learn the meanings of prefixes and suffixes, which will enable you to decode any word.
+But you can usually understand words by breaking them down.
+If you learn the meanings of prefixes and suffixes, you can decode any word.

 All of a sudden, a seemingly unknown word is actually quite simple.

-However, we don’t need to do this for every word of a story.
-We just need to understand the meaning of the most important words.
+You don’t need to do this for every word of a story.
+You just need to understand the meaning of the most important words.

-As long as you can get the core meaning and follow the gist of what you’re reading, you don’t need to be worried about every tiny detail.
+As long as you can get the core meaning and follow the gist of what you’re reading, you don’t need to worry about every tiny detail.

-Here are a few more suggestions for practices to adopt when reading in German:
+Here are a few more smart German reading strategies:

-Finally, if you absolutely need to know the meaning of a word, try to deduce the meaning by breaking the word down.
+Finally, if you absolutely need to know the meaning of a word, try to guess it by breaking the word down.
 This allows you to be more engaged with the material and have a better chance of remembering the word in the future.

-Follow these tips whenever you start reading a German text and you’ll improve your reading comprehension and language skills substanstially.
+Follow these tips whenever you start reading a German text and you’ll improve your reading comprehension and language skills substantially.

 The most difficult part will probably be resisting the urge to look up words in the dictionary.
 Try to learn new vocabulary through context, when possible, to gain confidence.
 The more you practice, the easier it will get.